Home » Breakfast » Vegetable Breakfast Casserole Recipe

 • 1 tablespoon [olive oil divided]

-• 2 cups of any combination of chopped veggies such as broccoli zucchini, asparagus, spinach, mushrooms, peppers, tomatoes
+• 2 cups of any combination of chopped veggies broccoli, zucchini, asparagus, spinach, mushrooms, peppers, tomatoes

 • 1/4 cup minced onion about 1/2 of a small onion